SAMSA Workshop

 This talk will survey the main known results and open problems relating to the Boolean and binary rank of 0,1 matrices, with particular emphasis on their relationship to the real rank.
 We will review the basic definitions of these rank functions and present the main alternative formulations of the binary and Boolean rank, together with their computational complexity and their deep connection to the field of communication complexity.
 We will see some examples of techniques used to establish lower and upper bounds on the binary and Boolean rank, from both mathematics and theoretical computer science, and also highlight the main mathematical properties of these ranks in comparison with those of the real rank.
 Finally, we will present some algorithmic approaches for computing and approximating these rank functions.

 Tutorial talk: The Boolean and binary rank of Kronecker products: theory and applications.
+[Slides]

 Abstract (click to expand)